-Based in Dublin, the spinout company from DIT and based at The Greenway Hub in Grangegorman, has developed ground-breaking technology to prevent the spread of superbugs.
+Based in Dublin, the spinout company from DIT has developed ground-breaking technology to prevent the spread of superbugs.

-The company’s effective and practical antimicrobial solution kills harmful bacteria and micro-organisms such as MRSA and E. Coli.
+The company’s effective and practical antimicrobial solution removes harmful bacteria and micro-organisms such as MRSA and E. Coli.

 The novel and patented technology can be used to protect a range of everyday surfaces – including smartphones, glass, door handles and metals – against the deadly superbugs.

 The award nomination has come after KASTUS® recently launched its life-saving products at Arab Health, the largest healthcare event in the MEMA region.

 “We’re delighted to be considered for this award for our exciting work on our range of patented products which we are now bringing to global markets.
 We are very grateful to the team at DIT for their unwavering support in particular Tom Flanagan, Paul Maguire and Brendan Duffy.”

 Knowledge Transfer Ireland (KTI) is the national office that helps business to benefit from access to Irish expertise and technology by making it simple to connect and engage with the research base in Ireland.

 The KTI Impact Awards recognise and showcase the success in knowledge transfer carried out in Irish Higher Education Institutions and publicly funded research organisations.
 They recognise top performance in industry engagement and commercialisation of research.